seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

   <p class="legend">Figure 5: extract of rocBLAS ISA code</p>
 </div>

-This is very surprising as this essentially mean one of the VALU unit is sitting there doing nothing.
+This is very surprising as this essentially means one of the VALU unit is sitting there doing nothing.

-After exploring the [ROCBlas repo](https://github.com/ROCm/rocBLAS), it looks like rocBLAS uses a project called [Tensile](https://ieeexplore.ieee.org/document/8425532) to generate highly optimized GEMM codes for AMD GPU.

 Considering this, the VALU utilization of this kernel is pretty impressive and almost 100 %.
 However, it’s really surprising we can’t exploit these dual issue instructions properly.
 I’ll come to that later.

+[^4]: I didn't spend much time analysing how rocBLAS works but after exploring the [ROCBlas repo](https://github.com/ROCm/rocBLAS), it looks like rocBLAS uses a project called [Tensile](https://ieeexplore.ieee.org/document/8425532) to generate highly optimized GEMM codes for AMD GPU.

 # Kernel 2: LDS Tiling